bartkessels/daily-note-calendar/README.md

 To make it even more customizable, you can specify the template for your notes name, the template file on which your notes are based, and the location of your notes.

 ![Daily note calendar plugin settings](./docs/images/daily-note-calendar-settings.png)

-## 1.1 Roadmap

-Right now, the Daily note calendar plugin only allows you to navigate to your notes.
-But in the future, I would like to add the following features.

-- Add an indicator for each date that has a note.

 # 2. External dependencies